Symposium P3Venti

 Pandemic Preparedness through Ventilation

-On Wednesday February 28 2024 the P3Venti Symposium took place in Zoetermeer.
-TNO and its partners discussed the benefits of ventilation and its role in preventing the spreading of viruses.
-At the symposium we shared our findings, and brought together science and practice in order to learn from each other and align our work.
-With inspiring speakers and active workshops it was an energetic day.
+On Thursday the 9th of October the second P3Venti Symposium will take place in Zoetermeer.
+TNO and its partners will discuss the benefits of ventilation and its role in preventing the spreading of viruses.
+At the symposium we share our findings, and bring together science and practice in order to learn from each other and align our work.
+With inspiring speakers and active workshops it will be an energetic day.

 Cross-pollination between practice and research

 P3Venti is at the intersection of science and practice.
 Findings or questions from one field of knowledge or one industry can be of great importance for other work fields and branches.
-During this symposium we shared the research results of the P3Venti program so far.
-In addition, we discussed the associated action perspective.
+During this symposium we will share the research results of the P3Venti program.
+In addition, we will discuss the associated action perspective.
 How can we use the results for other studies?
-And what do they mean for my own healthcare institution?
-In addition, we retrieved which questions arise in the scientific field and within long-term healthcare institutions so that we can make the research program even more in line with this.
+And what do they mean for healthcare institutions and sports facilities?

 Symposium participants

-This symposium focused on scientists in the field of virus spread and the role of ventilation in this, as well as on the long-term care: decision makers/administrators/directors, facility managers, property owners and care providers of long-term care institutions.
+This symposium focuses on scientists in the field of virus spread and the role of ventilation in this, as well as on the long-term care and sports facilities which are socially urgent.
+We welcome decision makers, administrators, directors, facility managers, property owners and care providers of long-term care institutions, fitness rooms and swimming pools.

 It is pleasing to see that there is a lot of interest in P3Venti and that this fits within the larger pandemic preparedness program of the government, the Ministry of Health, Welfare and Sport.
 Efforts are still being made within the program to generate as many results as possible that offer actionable perspectives.

-The conclusion so far is therefore: 'You can't win the game with ventilation, but you can lose it without ventilation.'
+The conclusion was therefore: 'You can't win the game with ventilation, but you can lose it without ventilation.'

 Read more about the biographies of the speakers and download the presentations they gave.